MEET THE TEAM

 Director of Programs and Services

-Valerie Schumacher majored in studio art and arts management at Baldwin Wallace University, and she feels a gravitational pull toward drawing.
-She’d studied photography, including at Italy’s Umbra Institute, and has won awards for her work in that medium, but although she enjoys shooting pictures, she just isn’t as attracted to it as she is to process of “putting charcoal to paper.
+Valerie Schumacher feels a gravitational pull toward drawing.
+Not surprisingly, her major at Baldwin Wallace University was studio art and arts management.
+She’s also studied photography, including at Italy’s Umbra Institute, and has won awards for her work in that medium, but although she enjoys shooting pictures, she just isn’t as attracted to it as she is to process of “putting charcoal to paper."